f5devcentral/f5-big-iq-lab/docs/class8/module2/lab1.rst

 .. warning:: When analyzing a Web Application Security policy, ensure that it is a child policy.

+1. Login to BIG-IQ as **larry**.

-1. First go to "Configuration > Security > Web Application Security > Policies".
+2. First go to "Configuration > Security > Web Application Security > Policies".

 .. image:: ../pictures/module2/img_module2_lab1_0.png
   :align: center
   :scale: 40%

-2. Click the check box next to the name of the security policy you would like to audit.
+3. Click the check box next to the name of the security policy you would like to audit.
    Security Policy which has been choosen in this example is named: ``asm-lab3``

-3. Click *More* and select *Policy Analyzer*
+4. Click *More* and select *Policy Analyzer*

 .. image:: ../pictures/module2/img_module2_lab1_1.png
   :align: center